fchrstl/alloy2ocaml/README.md

 # alloy2ocaml
-Compiler from Alloy sorces to OCaml types
+Compiler from Alloy sources to OCaml types